thenewdarling/CurseOfStrahd/Wiki/NPCs of Interest/Argynvost.md

 The resting place of the rest of his corpse is [[Argynvostholt]], where [[Vladimir Horngaard]] holds the only key to his Tomb.

-The party traversed his Tomb in [[Session 33]], passing through a portal and meeting his spirit.
+The party traversed his Tomb in [[Strahd Session 33]], passing through a portal and meeting his spirit.

 ## History